 On the other hand, transportation costs in the US can be higher, especially in major cities where public transportation systems may be limited.
 For instance, a one-way ticket for local transport in Washington D.C. can cost around €2.50, and a monthly pass can cost €90.

-When comparing utilities expenses between Portugal and the USA, it’s important to consider factors such as location, property size, and personal usage.
+When comparing utilities expenses between Portugal vs. United States, it’s important to consider factors such as location, property size, and personal usage.
 Generally, utilities costs can vary significantly within each country.

 In Portugal, the average monthly cost for basic utilities (electricity, heating, cooling, water) for an 85m2 apartment is around €125.
 Internet services with a speed of 60 Mbps or more and unlimited data typically cost around €36.